-As my better half and I drove by a vacant, dusty former Toys R Us, I uttered: “That’s so sad”.
+As my wife and I drove by a vacant, dusty former Toys R Us, I uttered: “That’s so sad”.
 My love looked at me and asked: “Is it, though”?
-Thinking for a moment, I concluded that the loss of the Toys R Us and Babies R Us brands are a complete and utter travesty.
+Thinking for a moment, I concluded that the loss of the Toys R Us and Babies R Us brands is a complete and utter travesty.
 I know full well this comes from a very emotional place deep in my core.
 Toys are amazing.
 There are scores of action figures, Vinyl Pops and DC Comics statues littering every desk I use.

 As a child, Toys R Us was the place to get my action figure fix.
 From Teenage Mutant Ninja Turtles to every weird iteration of the Batman figures, Geoffrey the Giraffe had me covered.
 Those toys helped inform my creative thinking process as I crafted imaginary words where Panthro raced to rescue Junkyard Dog from the wrath of Juggernaut.
 Knowing that my daughter may not be able to run the aisles of a Toys R Us and have that same joy I did is pretty sad.